-Investigation of the Solid State
+Investigation of the solid state

-Investigation of the solid state is a continuation of the research into bio-ceramic implants simulations and skeletal metamorphosis in humans caused by pathological conditions such as inflammation and heterotopic ossification.
-Steinvåg investigates the pathological phenomena of calcification of calcium phosphate in humans and the role of bacteria in this process; a metamorphosis of physical forms caused by (nano)bacteria in decalcification and recalcifications processes.
+This work investigates bio-ceramic implant simulations and skeletal metamorphosis in humans caused by pathological conditions including inflammation and heterotopic ossification.
+The project examines the pathological phenomena of calcium phosphate calcification in humans and the role of bacteria in this process, a metamorphosis of physical forms caused by (nano)bacteria in decalcification and recalcification cycles.

-Steinvåg is interested in the future body where bacterial implants reconstruct the body as an integral part of nature.
+The artist is interested in the future body where bacterial implants reconstruct the body as an integral part of nature.
 Bacteria play an important role in pathogenesis, the mechanism of imbalance that causes disease.
-Investigation of the solid state investigate the role of bacteria in pathological calcification and the metamorphosis of physical forms in these calcification processes.
+This work investigates the role of bacteria in pathological calcification and the metamorphosis of physical forms in these calcification processes.
 Why do bacteria calcify?
-Can a catalyst for human disease be utilised as symbiotic living implant supporting the body’s capacity of regenerating itself.
+Can a catalyst for human disease be utilized as a symbiotic living implant supporting the body's capacity for self-regeneration?

 Exhibition